jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 *********************************************************************************

 * I close ``test_list_comprehensions.py`` and ``list_comprehensions.py`` in the :ref:`editors<2 editors>`
-I click in the terminal_ and use :kbd:`q` on the keyboard to leave the tests and the terminal_ goes back to the command line
+I click in the terminal_, then use :kbd:`q` on the keyboard to leave the tests.
+The terminal_ goes back to the command line

   * I `change directory`_ to the parent of ``list_comprehensions``